mbernste/mbernste.github.io/_posts/2020-12-26-matrix_multiplication.md

 Introduction
 ----------

-At a very high level, matrix multiplication is an operation between two [matrices](https://mbernste.github.io/posts/matrices/) that creates a new matrix.
+Matrix multiplication is an operation between two [matrices](https://mbernste.github.io/posts/matrices/) that creates a new matrix.
 For students introduced to matrix multiplication, it can be puzzling to learn that matrix multiplication does **not** simply entail computing the product of the each pair of corresponding entries between the two matrices.
 That is,

 $$\begin{bmatrix} a_{1,1} & a_{1,2} \\ a_{2,1} & a_{2,2}\end{bmatrix}\begin{bmatrix}b_{1,1} & b_{1,2} \\ b_{2,1} & b_{2,2}\end{bmatrix} \boldsymbol{\neq} \begin{bmatrix}a_{1,1}b_{1,1} & a_{1,2}b_{1,2} \\ a_{2,1}b_{2,1} & a_{2,2}b_{2,2}\end{bmatrix}$$